Gindely/salarypredictionportfolio/README.md

 *milesFromMetropolis:* how many miles away the job is from a major city
 ## Methodology
 1. Data Understanding and Data Cleaning: Lengths and types of the variables were determined and data was checked for missing values and duplicates.
 2. Exploratory Analysis: Created visualizations to explore the target variable and examine the potential existance of outliers or corrupt data.
-Further visualized the realtionship between the target and the feature variables and relationships between features.
+Further visualized the relationship between the target and the feature variables and relationships between features.
-3. Feature Selection and Feature Engineering: Removed features that could potemtial create noise and accessed the validility of removal through backward elmination and feature importance.
+3. Feature Selection and Feature Engineering: Removed features that could potentially create noise and accessed the validity of removal through backward elimination and feature importance.
 Used One-hot encoding to encode the categorical data in order to be used in the model.
 4. Model Building and Evaluation ((1) explain first model iteration, and (2) choice of criteria for best model)
 5. Scoring the Dataset